sindresorhus/sindresorhus.github.com/data/apps/velja.md

 Bumpr benefits:

-- Supports configuring primary email app
+- Supports configuring the primary email app

 #### How does it compare to [OpenIn](https://loshadki.app/openin/)? {#openin}